Best Credit Cards for Bad Credit in 2025

 • Become an authorized user: As discussed earlier, a credit card owner can invite you to become an authorized user of the card.
 Your name will be added to the account and the credit bureaus will establish a credit file in your name.
 Card activity will be recorded in the owner’s and your credit files, allowing you to establish your credit history and eventually getting your own card.

 • Get a secured card: You don’t need a credit history to get a secured credit card.
-All you require is the cash security deposit to collateralize your credit line.
+All you require is a cash security deposit to collateralize your credit line.
 By paying your bills on time every month, you may be able to upgrade to an unsecured card within a year.

 • Get a student credit card: Many students arrive at college with no credit history.
 Card issuers cater to this group with student credit cards that require no history, allowing you to build your credit.
-You must attend a post-secondary school on at least a half-time basis to qualify for one of these cards,
+You must attend a post-secondary school on at least a half-time basis to qualify for one of these cards.

 • Get an unsecured card: Several unsecured credit cards don’t require a credit history.
 These cards offer basic features and low credit limits, but they do let you build your credit through timely payments.
 As your credit score improves, you’ll become eligible for better cards with more benefits and rewards.